|European Union Electricity Market Glossary|

-Article 2(11) of the Proposal for a Directive of the European Parliament and of the Council on the internal market for electricity (recast) on common rules for the internal market in electricity (recast) of 30 November 2016 (COM(2016) 864 final 2016/0380 (COD)) defines 'dynamic electricity price contract' as 'an electricity supply contract between a supplier and a final customer that reflects the price at the spot market, including at the day ahead market at intervals at least equal to the market settlement frequency'.
+Article 2(11) of the European Commission Proposal for a Directive of the European Parliament and of the Council on the internal market for electricity (recast) on common rules for the internal market in electricity (recast) of 30 November 2016 (COM(2016) 864 final 2016/0380 (COD)) defined 'dynamic electricity price contract' as 'an electricity supply contract between a supplier and a final customer that reflects the price at the spot market, including at the day ahead market at intervals at least equal to the market settlement frequency'.

 Dynamic pricing has many applications according to the granularity of consumption metering and the dynamic nature of Time-of-Use Tariff (ToU).

 In this way dynamic pricing in the electricity market is inherently involved with smart metering.

 Interesting possibilities are offered, for example, by smart meters with remote consumption control functionality, which are able to adapt the operation of specific home appliances, such as heat pumps, to hourly electricity prices, to shift consumption to lower-price periods.

 Real-time pricing matches consumer energy prices much more closely with wholesale prices (ACER/CEER Annual Report of 22 October 2018 on the Results of Monitoring the Internal Electricity and Natural Gas Markets in 2017 (Consumer Empowerment Volume), p.
 24).

 There is significant variation in the penetration of dynamic pricing among household electricity consumers in Europe.

 Dynamic pricing is more frequently applied in the supply of energy than in network charges.